uthpala99131/SuperFresh-super-market-web-wordpress/wp-content/plugins/site-mailer/README.md

 ## Changelog

-### 1.2.0 2024-19-11
+### 1.2.0 2024-11-19

-* New: Added Support for List-Unsubscribe headers
+* New: Added support for `List-Unsubscribe` headers
-* New: Added Suppressions management UI
+* New: Added suppressions management interface
-* New: Statuses for multiple recipients in Logs
+* New: Added statuses for multiple recipients in email logs
-* Tweak: Logs table UI corrections
+* Tweak: Some logs table UI corrections
-* Fix: Settings crashes when the to is null in logs
+* Fix: Settings crashes when the "To" field is null in email logs

-### 1.1.0 2024-22-10
+### 1.1.0 2024-10-22

 * Tweak: Refactor settings module for easier maintenance.
 * Tweak: Only send if email is valid.